18 Incredible Venice Instagram Spots You Can’t Miss

 1. St. Mark’s Square

-When talking about the most famous Venice Instagram spots, St. Mark’s Square definitely needs to be on the top of the list.
+When talking about the most famous Venice Instagram spots, St. Mark’s Square definitely needs to be at the top of the list.

 One of the most popular angles is to shoot at the corner of Doge’s Palace from where you can see the iconic tower across the canal.